 The climactic battle in The Incredible Hulk is a great example of just how low this sub can reach without breaking a sweat.
 Now, granted, I’ve listened to a lot of subs fully capable of delivering every hard hit, every smashing impact of the battle between the Green Goliath and the Abomination in a way that’ll rip your face right off your skull.
 But the PB-1000 is one of the few I’ve experienced capable of delivering the ultra-ultra-low-frequency rumble that permeates the scene, even between hits.
 Likewise, back at the end of Chapter 10—where the Hulk is assaulted by sonic cannons in the park—is a wonderful demo scene for any number of subs I’ve reviewed.
 But the PB-1000 reveals, again, a complexity to the bass that few others are capable of delivering.
 Yes, there’s the sucker-punch of bass waves ripping through the scene, but when listening through the PB-1000, the overlapping notes of the sonic cannons really shine through, and there’s a deeper, richer quality to the bass here that you don’t so much feel in your chest, but rather down in your naughty bits, in a way I haven’t experienced since I spent a day at Wisdom Audio putting its 5000-watt, 350-pound STS subwoofer through its paces.

-I could spend all day talking about favorite bass demo scenes and how revelatory they are through the PB-1000—the way, for example, the flyover of the queen’s ship at the beginning of Star Wars: Episode II – Attack of the Clones is accompanied by a precise, effortlessly clean, descending low-frequency growl that leaves you thinking, “My dog, that’s a gigantic ship,” not, “Wow, that subwoofer is doing a pumping out a lot of bass”—but I’m almost running out of room to talk about music.
+I could spend all day talking about favorite bass demo scenes and how revelatory they are through the PB-1000—the way, for example, the flyover of the queen’s ship at the beginning of Star Wars: Episode II – Attack of the Clones is accompanied by a precise, effortlessly clean, descending low-frequency growl that leaves you thinking, “My dog, that’s a gigantic ship,” not, “Wow, that subwoofer is pumping out a lot of bass”—but I’m almost running out of room to talk about music.
 And yes, I put the sub to the test with all of my musical bass favorites (you know the score: Beastie Boys’ “Paul’s Boutique”; Björk’s “Army of Me”; yadda yadda yadda), but none of those really surprised me after hearing what this sub is capable of with movies.
 The track that really shocked me was the Eagles’ “Hotel California” on DVD-A, the bass line of which was simply startlingly even-keeled, yet ever-so-rich.

 Of course, I’m doing things completely backwards here by talking about setup last, but if all of this talk of deep, complex bass has you whipping out your credit card, there are a few caveats that need to be discussed.
 Not concerns.
 Not criticisms.
 But things you need to keep in mind.
 For one thing, the PB-1000 is rather plain looking.
 There’s no gloss, hardly any curves, and it’s a bit gangly, if you’ll excuse me for being blunt.
 I’m not saying you should buy a subwoofer based on its looks, but if you do—well, there’s that.